 The Quaalude high was relaxing and gentle.
 It was also very easy to get your hands on.
 Teenagers would “lude out”.
 This was a combination of drinking alcohol and taking Quaaludes.
 They would experience a drunken, sleepy high.
 Overdose was common and lead to delirium, kidney failure, liver damage, coma, and possibly death.

 “We’re one of the nation’s top drug and alcohol rehab located in Idaho.
-Take a look at our 28 day program.”
+Take a look at our residential program.”